 – Prostitution opens up the option of child smuggling in the country

 I feel that prostitution should be banned in India.
 Not because I have any issue with it in general, but because at least banning it would remove the above-listed problems completely.
 (By banning I also mean that the state plays an active role in removing it, and does not leave it in the illegal-but- still-existent mess it already is in.

 Here’s Why I Think Prostitution Is Not Something That Is To Be Looked Down Upon

-A mine worker sells his life for two meagre meals.
+A mine worker sells his life for two meager meals.
 A politician sells his soul for his greed.
 An artist sells his thoughts and actions for heavy boxes of money.
 Companies sell ads, lies; government and society sell prejudices, stereotypes, and norms.
-A child sells his dreams in order to fulfil someone else’s aspirations.
+A child sells his dreams in order to fulfill someone else’s aspirations.

 Humans, alone and together sell innumerable parts of themselves at every point in their lives and nobody, NOBODY speaks of it.
 A sex worker sells his/her body for a little pleasure for the buyer and wages for the worker and it suddenly becomes a crime.
 Let’s take a dive into why it is considered as a social crime.